ember-learn/ember-blog/README.md

 To contribute to the Ember Times, a blog newsletter with weekly updates from the Ember land, please refer to this [Contributing Guide](https://github.com/ember-learn/ember-blog/blob/master/source/CONTRIBUTING.md).

+### Contributing troubleshooting

+We are using [Alex](https://github.com/wooorm/alex) for insensitive language checking and [markdownlint](https://github.com/DavidAnson/markdownlint).
+If your CI branch build is failing from these linters, please see [Contributing Guide](https://github.com/ember-learn/ember-blog/blob/master/source/CONTRIBUTING.md) for more info.

 ## Running locally with Docker (recommended)

 This is the recommended method to run the website app locally.